bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 Using stdin/stdout has required some linux/unix specific commands, which will probably not work on Windows.
 However setting the driver to listen on a port should work on Windows, but is untested.
 (I don't have a Windows machine.)

-Transmitting and receiving BLOBS is untested in the early releases - any passing of large binary objects to a client should use some other method.
+When transmitting or receiving BLOBS the entire BLOB is loaded into memory, which may cause issues if the BLOB is large.
+It is suggested that very large binary objects should be transferred by some other method.

+When using the driver with the listen() method - which listens on a given host address and port, only one connection at a time is accepted, further connection attempts while a client is already connected will be refused.